 AC Revision No Effective Date Summary of changes AC66-1 Rev 0 1 April 1997 The initial issue of this AC AC66-1 Rev 1 1 Dec 2008 Introduced a major change to basic Aircraft Maintenance Engineer Licence (AMEL) examination requirements and syllabi.
 The syllabus for each subject was reviewed and published, in objectivised format, in separate ACs in the 66-2.x series.

-Included expanded detail on an acceptable means of compliance for demonstrating compliance with practical experience requirements, a number of editorial changes and updated Appendices.
+AC Revision No Effective Date Summary of changes Included expanded detail on an acceptable means of compliance for demonstrating compliance with practical experience requirements, a number of editorial changes and updated Appendices.
 AC66-1 Rev 2 4 Feb 2014 Amended the reference to annual review of airworthiness to the current term review of airworthiness.
-AC66-1 Rev 3 22 Jan 2021 Provided information on changes to Part 66 relating to matters including: the issue of licences, certificates and ratings competence, complexity the recent experience requirements medical requirements drug and alcohol requirements • examinations effect of convictions and other conduct on the fit and proper person test re-currency training training for aircraft maintenance, engineer ratings, supervision requirements, and changes to Appendices B and C.

-As well as existing Appendices A to C, additional Appendices 1-6 were added.
+AC66-1 Rev 3 22 Jan 2021 Provided information on changes to Part 66 relating to matters including: the issue of licences, certificates and ratings competence, complexity the recent experience requirements medical requirements drug and alcohol requirements examinations effect of convictions and other conduct on the fit and proper person (FPP) test re-currency training training for aircraft maintenance, engineer ratings, supervision requirements, and changes to Appendices B and C. As well as existing Appendices A to C, additional Appendices 1-6 were added.
 AC66-1 Rev 4 27 June 2022 Updated the applicable email address for the CAA Licensing Team and online payment methods.
-In Subpart B, updated competency standards for maintenance on aircraft principally constructed of FRP and ratings for engineers in E,I&amp;R categories.
-In Subpart C, relating to type ratings courses, added notes on appropriate training and type ratings course for E, I&amp;R related work, depending on the complexity of the E,I&amp;R system.
+In Subpart B, updated competency standards for maintenance on aircraft principally constructed of FRP and ratings for engineers in E,I&R categories.
+In Subpart C, relating to type ratings courses, added notes on appropriate training and type ratings course for E, I&R related work, depending on the complexity of the E,I&R system.
 In Subpart D, clarified eligibility requirements for a Certificate of Maintenance Approval (MA) and MA renewal applications.

-In Subpart E, clarified eligibility requirements for a Certificate of Inspection Authorisation (IA) and IA applications.
-In Appendix 1, added FRP to Group 1 and 2, updates competency standards for doing maintenance on aircraft principally constructed of FRP, and adds notes on appropriate training and type ratings course for E,I&amp;R related work, depending on the complexity of the E,I&amp;R system.
+AC Revision No Effective Date Summary of changes In Subpart E, clarified eligibility requirements for a Certificate of Inspection Authorisation (IA) and IA applications.
+In Appendix 1, added FRP to Group 1 and 2, updated competency standards for doing maintenance on aircraft principally constructed of FRP, and added notes on appropriate training and type ratings course for E,I&R related work, depending on the complexity of the E,I&R system.
 In Appendix 2, added a detailed description of category demarcation.
-AC66-1 Rev 5 xx xxxx 2023 In Subpart C, Aircraft Maintenance Engineer Ratings, adds a section under 66.103(3), Overseas B1 Training Courses (Limited powerplant platform ratings) which enables acceptance of international B1 courses to allow for a limited powerplant rating to be awarded when fitted to the specified airframe platform
+AC66-1 Rev 5 6 April 2023 In Subpart C, Aircraft Maintenance Engineer Ratings, added a section under Rule 66.103(3), Foreign B1 Training Courses (Limited powerplant platform ratings) which enables acceptance of foreign B1 courses to allow for a limited powerplant rating to be awarded when fitted to the specified airframe platform.
+Deleted section Transitional Arrangements.
+Made stylistic changes to align with current AC format and fixes minor errors.
+AC66-1, Rev 6 2 Oct 2023 Adds a note on the online application process.
+Updates the sections on rule 66.7, Application for licences, certificates, and ratings, rule 66.9(a)(1) - Fit and proper person (FPP) test and rule 66.203, Eligibility requirements, to refer to online applications.
+Updates information in the section Forms and adds forms CAA 24066-11 and 24FPP to the section on rule 66.7.